-3.1 Option 1: Increase the total value of the business case submission with DfT this is not recommended based upon the highly competitive process expected, and the formal feedback on the draft business case highlighted a need to prioritise further, if possible, which has been done.
+3.1 Option 1: Increase the total value of the business case submission

+The submission already contains a 'Low', 'Medium' and 'High' funding scenario.
+It is possible to increase the total value in all three scenarios, however following discussions with DfT this is not recommended based upon the highly competitive process expected, and the formal feedback on the draft business case highlighted a need to prioritise further, if possible, which has been done.
 The figures presented are therefore seen as a pragmatic but ambitious range of schemes.